Greycampus/javascript/README.md

 	* Creating an array
 	* Accessing the elements of the array
 	* Accessing the complete array
+8. File handling
+	* Create a file
+	* Open a file
+	* Get file information
+	* Writing a file
+	* Reading a file
+	* Closing a file
+	* Deleting a file
-8. Functions
+9. Functions
 	* Function declarations
 	* Calling a function
 	* Function parameters
 	* call() method
 	* apply() method
 	* Nested functions
-9. Regular Expression
+10. Regular Expression
 	* String methods
 		- search() method
 		- replace() method